makeralchemy/stop-action-movie-maker/README.md

 Record a movie using webcam 0 and store the frames in files with the name *testmovie*.
 When displaying the images make the live frames fainter than and the previous frame.

     $ python stop-action-recorder.py testmovie -r

+Record a movie using webcam 0 and store the frames in files with the name *testmovie* using an alpha value of 0.50 for the background image.

+    $ python stop-action-recorder.py testmovie -a 0.50

+Record a movie using webcam 0 and store the frames in files with the name *testmovie*.
+When displaying the images make the live frames fainter than and the previous frame and an alpha value of 0.50

+    $ python stop-action-recorder.py testmovie -r -a 0.50

 #### Recorder Messages
 If *stop-action-recorder.py* is unable to open the webcam, it will display the message: